BlockchainCommons/developer-web-site/_pages/sskr-faq.md

 ---|---|---|---|---|---
 tuna next keep | gyro | oboe bulb | able acid able | arch kick ... oval fuel | real eyes view vows

-Note also that the non-repetitive words will change each time you regenerate SSKR shares from a secret.
+Note that the non-repetitive words will change each time you regenerate SSKR shares from a secret.
 This is also expected: there is a random factor in SSKR generation.